hadrienj/StaircaseJS/readme.md

 ## Stairecase parameters:

+These parameters can be used to instanciate `Staircase()`:

-- `firstVal`: the first value of the variable
+- `firstVal`: the first value of the variable.
 - `down`: how many good answers are required to match one bad answer.
-For instance, if `down=2` the value will decrease (or increase according to the direction of the difficulty, see last parameter `direction`) of an amount `x` after 2 good answer and will increase of the same amount `x` for one bad answer.
+For instance, if `down=2` the value will decrease (or increase according to the direction of the difficulty, see parameter `direction`) of an amount `x` after 2 good answers and will increase of the same amount `x` for one bad answer.
 This corresponds to an 1-up 2-down procedure.
 - `factor`: this is the value of the multiplicator used to change the variable.
 - `direction`: tells if a good answer is associated with a decrease (`direction=-1`) or an increase (`direction=1`) of the value.
 The default behaviour is a decrease of the value when a good answer is provided (like for frequency thresholds for example).
 - `limits`: define the lower and upper values that can be used.
 When reached, the value will stay to the bound until there is an opposite answer.